sourmash-bio/sourmash/doc/classifying-signatures.md

 At the end it reports how much of the metagenome remains unknown.
 The [basic sourmash tutorial](http://sourmash.readthedocs.io/en/latest/tutorials.html#what-s-in-my-metagenome) has some sample output from using gather with GenBank.
+See the appendix at the bottom of this page for more technical details.

-Our preliminary benchmarking suggests that `gather` is the most accurate method available for doing strain-level resolution of genomes.
+Some benchmarking on CAMI suggests that `gather` is a very accurate method for doing strain-level resolution of genomes.
 More on that as we move forward!

 ## To do taxonomy, or not to do taxonomy?